 - View locations on a map

-During Open House, the @openhouselondon twitter account usually posts updates on queue length for popular venues.
+During Open House, the @openhouselondon X account usually posts updates on queue length for popular venues.

 Free admission to attractions that normally charge an entrance fee

-For fans of historic buildings and quirky museums, the Open House festival is a chance to save money on entrance fees.
+For fans of historic buildings and quirky museums, the Open House festival is a chance to save money on places that normally charge and entrance fee.

 The places listed below are open to the public and normally charge an entrance or tour fee.
 They are free to visit on certain days during the Open House festival.